TritonDataCenter/triton/README.md

 A Triton DataCenter installation consists of two or more servers.
 All servers run [SmartOS](http://smartos.org).
 One server acts as the management server, the headnode, which houses the initial set of core services that drive Triton.
-The remainder are compute nodes (CNs) which run instances (virtual machines).
+The remainder are compute nodes (CNs) which run instances (containers and virtual machines).

 Triton features: